kovasap/dotfiles/README.md

 ### For All Systems (headless and graphical)

 ```
+# Note, look for *.ssh directories in my home dir in case i copied frequently used keys for e.g. cloud machines.
 # Setup ssh so we can pull github repos
 # https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent
 ssh-keygen -t ed25519 -C "kovas.palunas@gmail.com"